Rabbi Edward Boraz, Ph.D.

 You may contact him at firstname.lastname@example.org or by his cell-phone at 1-603-448-8533.

 Rabbi Dan Danson

 Rabbi Dan is an active member of the Central Conference of American Rabbis (CCAR) and the Midwest Association of Reform Rabbis (MWARR), and has served on the Board of the CCAR and as Chair of its Small Cities Committee, and as President of the MWARR.
-In the summer, he is a faculty member at the Union for Reform Judaism's Olin Sang Ruby camp in Oconomowoc, Wisconsin.
+In the summer, he was a faculty member at the Union for Reform Judaism’s Olin Sang Ruby camp in Oconomowoc, Wisconsin.

 He and his wife now live in New York state.